-Glucose, also known as dextrose, is a starch sweetener based on starch plants such as corn, wheat, rice and cassava.
+Glucose, also known as dextrose, is a natural sweetener, which is obtained from starch containing plants such as corn, wheat, rice and cassava.

-As a liquid intermediate product, glucose syrup serves as feedstock for fermentation processes and it can be further processed to gain sorbitol or fructose.
-When crystallized, dextrose anhydrate or monohydrate are produced, which are used in foodstuff and in medical applications.
+As a liquid intermediate product, glucose syrup serves as a feedstock for fermentation processes and it can be further processed to gain sorbitol or fructose.
+Crystallization of glucose syrup produces dextrose anhydrate or monohydrate, which are used in foodstuff as a sweetening agent, and in medical applications.

-Starch is processed into glucose a high DE (dextrose equivalent) starch sugar that can be further processed to other types of starch sugar and to biobased chemicals.
+Starch is processed into glucose, a high DE (dextrose equivalent) starch sugar, that can be further processed into other types of starch sugar and to biobased chemicals.

 Starch mixed with process water is buffered in a starch milk vessel to allow homogenization of the starch slurry.

 Conversion from starch to sugar is carried out as a two-step enzymatic process.

 In the liquefaction step, the starch slurry is treated with enzymes and fed to a jet cooker, where the starch is pre-liquefied.
 This solution is cooled down in an expansion vessel and placed in an intermediate storage tank for final liquefaction.